matttrice/qa-trice/README.md

 ## Setup

-1. Using the example `env_example` file, create a `.env` file in the root of the project and customize the values.
+1. Using the example `env_example` file, create a `.env` file and customize the values.
     ```bash
     $ cp env_example .env
     ```